rolence0515/MongoLogger/README.md

 # MongoLogger
-A log library for c#, Quick and simple log any object to Mongodb, support colud mlab mognodb server.
+A simple log library for C#
+Quick and simple log any object to Mongodb, support colud mlab mognodb server.

 # Nuget
 Install-Package MongoLogger